An overview of agriculture in Eryri National Park.

 Without its agricultural history and heritage, Eryri wouldn’t be the landscape we know and love today.

-The history of agriculture in Snowdonia
+The history of agriculture in Eryri

 By the Middle and the Early Modern ages, small farms kept livestock within hamlets dotted around the landscape.
 The scale of the work meant farmers would often share the burden of working in such a challenging landscape.
 Big agricultural tasks such as ploughing and harvesting were community events in themselves—a tradition that still exists to some extent today.

-The boom in the Welsh slate industry during the 19th century meant that agriculture was no longer the biggest employer in Snowdonia.
+The boom in the Welsh slate industry during the 19th century meant that agriculture was no longer the biggest employer in Eryri.
 By then, wealthy landowners were busy buying most of the agricultural land.
 They would later let it out to tenant farmers.

 During the first half of the 20th century, with the Welsh slate industry in decline, many returned to farming.
 The introduction of farm machinery transformed the farmer’s work during this time.
-Tractors and harvesters could do the work of several farm labourers in half the time, paving the way to farming at a much bigger scale in Snowdonia.
+Tractors and harvesters could do the work of several farm labourers in half the time, paving the way to farming at a much bigger scale in Eryri.